nashwaan/xml-js/README.md

 console.log(result1, '\n', result2);
 ```

-To see the output of this code, see the picture above in *Synopsis* section.
+To see the result of this code, see the output above in *Synopsis* section.

 ## Sample Conversions